 Google doesn’t want you to have the biggest website.
 They want you to have the best.
 The best means that you offer the most value to your reader as possible.
 Doing regular content audits is one way to ensure that that happens.

-When we have created amazing content, it can be hard to get rid of any of it.
-Each piece involved our hard work and time.
+When we have created amazing work, it can be hard to get rid of any of it.
+Each piece involved our labour and time.
 Here are a few steps that can help you decide what to keep, what needs to go, and what can be reused in another form.

 1. Start with the analytics.